Lei-Leill/Multi_Agent_Framework/README.md

 pip install autogen
 ```

+**Below includes the description of each agent and prompts fed into Perplexity**

 General System Prompt:
 You are an expert in Impact Analysis.
 Your ultimate task is to compile a list that \
 includes metrics, counterfactuals, first-order outcomes, second-order outcomes, and costs that \